 For the most part, two approaches have been commonly applied in the design and provision of public playgrounds (Burke, 2013).
 These include: (a) conventional design, and (b) compensatory approaches.
 Conventional design uses normative guidelines (for size and ability) that fail to consider that the needs or requirements of some people may not fall within these narrow guidelines.
 Compensatory approaches involve retrofitting an existing playground, or adding a segregated section to solve inaccessibility (Centre for Universal Design, 2008; Connell and Sandford, 1999).
 Although both types of compensatory approaches recognise that persons with impairments need to be accommodated in order to use objects and environments, both approaches are inappropriate ways to design for inclusion.
-Neither takes into account the need to design for inclusion.
+Neither takes into account the need to design for varied users from the outset.
+This has been attributed to a lack of knowledge in how to design for inclusion.
 Indeed, a number of researchers have proposed that this lack of knowledge and understanding among playground providers, planners and designers is perpetuating exclusionary practices (Hudson et al., 2000; Prellwitz et al., 2001; Talay et al., 2010; Olsen and Dieser, 2012; Woolley, 2013).